Alvin Curran

 Mosaici (1977), for voice, piano, soprano saxophone, guitar.
 First performance with Maria Monti, Steve Lacy, Tony Ackerman, Pistoia.

-Bandoneon Dream (1977), for __.
+Bandoneon Dream (1977), for bandoneon.
 Original music for Mario Ricci's production of J. J. Abrahams's play, L'uomo col magnetofono, Rome.

 Le Cinque Stagioni (1976), orchestral music for television series by Gianni Amico, RAI.
 See discography.